stfc/stfc-carpentries-workshops/learners/starter-pack.md

 ## Help for Self-Learners

 If you're working through the courses by yourself and run into problems, you can seek help in the `#support` channel of the [Software Carpentry at STFC](https://join.slack.com/t/softwarecarpentrystfc/signup) Slack workspace.
 Alternatively, you can email any of the instructors listed on the workshop website.

+For the intermediate course, you may prefer to learn Visual Studio Code (aka VS Code) rather than Pycharm - VS Code is the IDE of choice for many STFC staff, and it's what we plan to teach at the workshops.
+When you hit a part of the course about PyCharm, you can reference this [supplementary material for VS Code](https://ukaea-rse-training.github.io/python-intermediate-development/vscode/index.html) instead.
+Try to make sure you can get the same functionality in VS Code that is described for PyCharm.

 ## Further reading
 Some links to tools and techniques that are beyond the scope of the Carpentries courses.

 * [Learn how to write good commit messages](https://cbea.ms/git-commit/)
 * [explainshell: Understand the function of a given command-line](https://explainshell.com/)
 * Software Carpentry course: [Databases and SQL](http://swcarpentry.github.io/sql-novice-survey/)
+* [VSCodium](https://vscodium.com): an alternative version of VS Code which does not include Microsoft's telemetry/tracking features.
+Note that adding certain extensions can be more challenging than in regular VS Code.